litmuschaos/v1-litmus-docs/docs/container-kill.md

               value: '20'

             # provide the name of container runtime
-            # it supports docker, containerd, crio
+            # for litmus LIB, it supports docker, containerd, crio
-            # default to docker
+            # for pumba LIB, it supports docker only
             - name: CONTAINER_RUNTIME
               value: 'docker'

             # provide the socket file path
-            # applicable only for containerd runtime
             - name: SOCKET_PATH
-              value: '/run/containerd/containerd.sock'
+              value: '/var/run/docker.sock'

 ```